-Citizens of the European countries listed above are also entitled to apply for a paid prearranged visit visa if the on-arrival 90-day visa has been fully utilized, or if they wish to use the prearranged visa instead.
+Citizens of the European countries listed above may also apply for a paid prearranged-visit visa if the on-arrival 90-day visa has been fully utilized, or if they wish to use the prearranged visa instead.

 Apply and pay for your UAE visa online